mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 ## <a name="9" class="anchor"></a> [9.
 Artificial recognition](#9)

-*Keywords: object identification, object localisation, template matching, sliding window method, edge-matching, intensity histograms, ISM, bag-of-words, invariants*

 ### <a name="9.1" class="anchor"></a> [9.1 Object recognition tasks](#9.1)

-An object recognition task is often to determine the identity of an individual instance of an object, such as recognising different phone models, or people.
+An object recognition task is often to determine the identity of an individual instance of an object, such as recognizing different phone models, or people.
 A classification task is to determine category of an object, such as human vs ape, or phone vs calculator, where each category has a different level:

 - abstract categories are objects, such as animal, man-made, and mammal
-- basic level is lowest level where objects have distinct features (apple or banana is easier than Rex vs Annie), humans are fast at recognising objects in category and start at basic level categorisation before identification
+- basic level is lowest level where objects have distinct features (apple or banana is easier than Rex vs Annie), humans are fast at recognizing objects in category and start at basic level categorization before identification
 - specific categories are names, such as poodle, doberman, Rex, and Annie

-A localisation task determine presence and location of an object in image, such as finding faces and cars, where image segmentation is used to determine location of multiple different objects in image (semantic segmentation).
+A localization task determines presence and location of an object in image, such as finding faces and cars, where image segmentation is used to determine location of multiple different objects in image (semantic segmentation).
 Object recognition should be sensitive to small image differences relevant to different categories of objects (phone vs calculator) and insensitive to large image differences that do not affect the identity or category of object (mobile phone vs old phone), such as background clutter and occlusion, viewpoint, lightning, non-rigid deformations (same object changing shape, wind blowing in tree), or variation within category (different type of chairs).

 Note that it is generally hard to distinguish between similar objects (many false positives), and global representation is sensitive to viewpoint and occlusion (many false negatives), so one approach to object recognition is to use intermediate complexity between local and global, or hierarchy of features with range of complexities, or sensitivity.